To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Discussion and Conclusion

+\descr{Implications and Recommendations for Practitioners.} The measurable differences between the empirical and the theoretical guarantees shows that prior work~\cite{de2022unlocking,LTLH22} substantially overestimated the privacy guarantees of some SOTA private models.
+Consequently, our work calls into question the validity of reporting theoretical guarantees using DP-SGD (Poisson) while implementing algorithms that use DP-SGD (Shuffle), reiterating the importance of formally analyzing the privacy guarantees provided by shuffling the dataset.
+Concretely, we recommend practitioners avoid shuffling until tighter guarantees are proven.
+Recently proposed alternative sampling schemes like Balls-in-Bins~\cite{choquette-choo2025nearexact,chua2025balls} could also be used, as they could balance shuffling's computational efficiency with provably tight guarantees.

-\descr{Threat Models.} Our analysis considers active white-box threat models when auditing DP-SGD (Shuffle).
-Specifically, we assume that the adversary can insert a target sample of their choice and view the final trained model and that they can insert (varying sizes of) canary gradients at each step and observe all intermediate models.
-Although the adversaries may not always have these capabilities in real-world settings, we emphasize that the provably correct DP guarantees are meant to be robust against \emph{worst-case} adversaries, making them valid in the context of auditing.
-In fact, the same assumptions were made in prior DP-SGD audits~\cite{nasr2021adversary,nasr2023tight}.
+\descr{Adversarial Models.} Our audits use adversaries in active white-box models; specifically, we assume they can insert a target sample of their choice and view the final trained model, and can insert (varying sizes of) canary gradients at each step and observe all intermediate models.
+While we introduce an adversarial model unique to shuffling, i.e., \PI, this serves as a hypothetical middle-ground between the \WC adversary and a weaker one (\Nat), and may not necessarily reflect an actual adversary.
+Nevertheless, as discussed in Section~\ref{sec:threat_models}, this primarily serves as a useful auditing tool, enabling us to identify the impact that the bias from other (non-target) samples has on our novel likelihood-based auditing method.

-Interestingly, we detected significant differences in empirical privacy leakages depending on the threat models we experimented with.
-This suggests that the empirical privacy leakage for DP-SGD (Shuffle) may be lower under weaker/more realistic threat models -- similar to findings from prior work for DP-SGD (Poisson)~\cite{feldman2018privacy,chourasia2021differential,ye2022differentially,nasr2025the}.
-Therefore, investigating whether the empirical privacy leakage from DP-SGD (Shuffle) exceeds the guarantees provided by DP-SGD (Poisson) even under weaker threat models would be an interesting future direction.
+Overall, although not all the adversaries we consider may always have the corresponding capabilities against models deployed in production, recall that provably correct DP guarantees are meant to be robust in \emph{worst-case} settings, making our adversaries valid in the context of auditing.
+In fact, similar assumptions were made in prior DP-SGD audits~\cite{nasr2021adversary,nasr2023tight,annamalai2024what}.

+\descr{Limitations \& Future Work.} One main limitation of our work is the computational cost required to run the audit.
+Specifically, since shuffling does not provide any improved \fdp or \gdp guarantees, we require training runs in the order of thousands and millions.
+Recent work presented audits of DP-SGD (Poisson) with just one run~\cite{galen2024oneshot,steinke2024privacy,pillutla2024unleashing,mahloujifar2024auditing}; however, these techniques may not directly apply to DP-SGD (Shuffle) and underestimate privacy leakage even under powerful threat models.
+Thus, it is not yet clear how to adapt them to our setting.
+In follow-up work, we plan to investigate how to minimize the number of training runs required to audit DP-SGD (Shuffle) accurately, which would also enable us to audit larger deep learning models.